evamaxfield/distributed-ecosystem/README.md

 read local or remote files under the same unified API.
 If someone wanted to provide a path to an file on S3 (i.e. `s3://my-bucket/my-file.ome.tiff`), even though it is remote, it would still know how to create and read this "fake" or fully in-memory array.
+(See [FSSpec](https://github.com/intake/filesystem_spec) for more details)

 The most important aspects of the planned AICSImageIO library upgrades or currently available pieces in regards to pipeline development is that it provides a unified API
 for:
 * reading any size file
 * reading any of the supported file formats
-* reading local or remote
+* reading local or remote data
-* interacting with common metadata pieces across formats
+* interacting with common metadata across formats
-* writing to local or remote
+* writing to local or remote files
 * writing to a common standard format

 ### Dask